 Importantly, our work focuses not on a single target, but rather relies upon the synergistic actions of multiple changes to support and protect key processes within the brain.
 As such, rather than a more traditional single drug approach, our research focuses on combination therapy with multiple active vitamins and botanicals.
 Our findings present the exciting possibility that the natural decline in our cognitive capabilities as we age may, in fact, be a preventable or even a reversible process.

-Senescence Life Sciences was founded on the belief that brain health is an essential component of healthy living and that everyone can take an active role.
+Senescence Life Sciences was founded on the belief that brain health is an essential component of healthy living and that everyone can take an active role in maintaining their cognitive performance.
+This vision stems from our Founder and CEO Dr. Shawn Watson’s first-hand experience in witnessing the devastating impact of dementia on his own family.